mohSalah66/MySQLBackupNetCore/README.md

 The reason i made this repo is i had a problem and this is the only way i solved it. use it in any way you see fit.

+I choose not to do it in .net Standard for a reason.

 It may work for you or it may not.

 I Will Keep working on this code and make it better over time.